codexcherry/SEMRIS-SatelliteAI/README.md

 ## Acknowledgments

-- NASA Earthdata API
+- NASA Earthdata API for satellite data
-- Google Earth Engine
+- PyTorch for deep learning capabilities
-- PyTorch
+- Flask for web interface
-- Various open-source geospatial libraries
+- All other open-source contributors